-She gave a chirping mew that was pretty clearly an affirmative, while at about the same moment Tokio from the floor had something to say as well.
+She gave a chirping mew pretty clearly an affirmative, while at about the same moment Tokio from the floor had something to say as well.

 “Now explain to Tokio what you do,” was Hajime’s next instruction.
 He emerged from the fridge with a couple of cans of beer, one of which he non-verbally offered to Sano.

-“She wants to know why your pants have spikes,” Hajime supplied from where he was leaning against a counter, drinking his beer and watching in amusement.
+“She wants to know why your pants have spikes,” Hajime supplied from where he leaned against a counter, drinking his beer and watching in amusement.

 “Why are my pants important?”
 Sano wondered, talking half to the cat and half to its human familiar.

 Tokio said something at this point that seemed to irritate Misao again, for once more the kitten flung herself off the shoulder she’d made her seat and attacked the older cat.
 Sano took up his beer, stood straight, and watched Tokio bat Misao around the kitchen.
 It might not have been what he’d expected, but this was really funny.
 With familiars like these, you’d probably never get lonely.
 Of course, their effectiveness at recognizing ghosts had yet to be seen.

 “Tokio’s been with me for four years now,” Hajime said, whether in response to Sano’s unspoken thoughts, or just because he felt the right moment to explain this, Sano couldn’t guess.
 “Her senses are well developed.
 She’s never encountered a ghost before, as far as I know, but I have no doubt she’ll be able to tell the difference.”